Divorce

 When should I start working with a divorce coach?

-Some people seek support during the early stages, when they are initially considering separation.
+Some people seek support when they are first considering separation.
 Others begin coaching during the legal process of divorce, or after the divorce has already been finalised, when they are beginning to adjust to their new chapter.

-A divorce coach cheerleads and champions their clients on potentially one of the most difficult journeys life will challenge them with.
+A divorce coach champions their clients on potentially one of the most difficult journeys life will challenge them with.

 - N. Francis-Young, What is a divorce coach?